Why Couples Are Growing Apart After Marriage?

 So the emotions do not disappear.
 They simply stop being expressed in the relationship.

-That is often how marriages begin moving toward what many people later describe as Feeling Disconnected From Your Partner.
+That is often how marriages begin moving toward the relationship no longer feeling like a safe place to be fully real.
 The disconnect usually does not come from one giant betrayal.
-It often comes from repeated moments in which the relationship stops feeling like a safe place to be fully real.
+It often comes from repeated moments in which the relationship stops feeling emotionally safe enough for honesty.

 Relational Distance